48 hours in north London for a football fan

 Feed your excitement

 You’re probably going to be in for a long day, this rivalry is legendary and you’re going to need all the energy you have to keep up on the day.
-Whether you’re wearing red or white you’ll either celebrating throughout the day or trying to console yourself if your team loses another 3 points.
+Whether you’re wearing red or white you’ll either be celebrating throughout the day or trying to console yourself if your team loses another 3 points.

 Kick off your day with a classic match day meal, a full English breakfast.
 The Workers Cafe serves 11 versions of the classic English breakfast including vegetarian options.